FahrulR/rest-api-inventory/README.md

 ## Authorization
-Before accessing POST, PUT, PATCH, and DELETE methods, you need to authorize token with JWT by login, after you got the token by login go to headers then input the key = "Authorization" with value "Bearer <your token>" in postman
+Before accessing POST, PUT, PATCH, and DELETE methods, you need to authorize token with JWT by login, after you got the token by login go to headers then input the key = "Authorization" with value "Bearer -your token-" in postman
 - "/login" => Login with your credientials to get the token. data required = email, password.

 If you want to sign up or register